Skip Navigation

 Methods

-Data were collected via a monocentric online cross-sectional study using the Albanian version of the Genomic Nursing Concept Inventory.
+Data were collected via a monocentric online cross-sectional study using the Albanian version of the GNCI.
 Participants included first-, second-, and third-year nursing and midwifery students.
 Demographic data such as age, sex, year level, and prior exposure to genetics were collected.
 The Kruskal-Wallis, Mann-Whitney U, and chi-square tests were used to compare demographic characteristics and GNCI scores between groups.

 Results